actions-marketplace-validations/shfz_shfz-actions-setup/README.md

 # shfz-actions-setup

-This action for setup shfz.
+This action for setup [shfz](https://github.com/shfz/shfz).

+Download shfz binary from github release page, and install it.

 ## Inputs